 A CD of statewide digital information that can supplement earth-science classroom activities is available to teachers free of charge.

 Lesson plans based on grade level

 Educational publications and page-size maps

 Educational games, including PA Map, Rocktris, and Ringing Rocks

 Helpful web links

-DCNR’s Bureau of Topographic and Geologic Survey sells a rock box known as the Pennsylvania Rock Hound Kit.
+DCNR’s Bureau of Geological Survey sells a rock box known as the Pennsylvania Rock Hound Kit.
 This useful teaching tool contains samples of Pennsylvania rocks.
 Ordering information can be found under the related link, “Identifying and Collecting.”